flashcarts/kernel-themes/README.md

 # Flashcart Kernel Themes Index

 This site is a download repository for flashcart kernel themes.
-Currently, the site is hosting AKMenu/WoodR4 themes, but more kernels will be added soon.
+Currently, the site is hosting AKMenu/WoodR4 and YSMenu themes, but more kernels are planned to be added.

 <https://themes.flashcarts.net>